History of the World (book): Chapter titles (of the first edition)

 Curiously, the 1944 first edition does not state its publication date.
-The latest event it records is the Japanese expansion into the Pacific zone after their bombing of Pearl Harbour in December, 1941.
+The latest event it records is the Japanese expansion into the Pacific zone after their bombing of Pearl Harbor in December, 1941.
 The book is printed on poor-quality wartime paper, which is all that was available at that stage of the Second World War.
 In the Preface, W.N.
 Weech adds, "I owe a debt of gratitude to my publishers for producing this History of the World in spite of all the present difficulties ...", "present difficulties" presumably being an understatement for the War.

 The dust jacket of the first edition has two illustrations on the front and back, with numerous notable names from history.
 On the front cover are Wellington, Nelson, Lincoln, Napoleon, King William, Henry VIII, Custer, Bismarck, Charlemagne, and unidentified fighters of the RAF, the British Army and Royal Navy and the Afrika Korps.
 On the back we find Jesus Christ, an Arab (who may be Mohammed), Julius Caesar, Tutankhamen and others, including a Viking, a Mongol, an Assyrian and a Greek.